-P position selecting warning light (if so equipped)
+P position selecting warning light

-The warning light blinks in red when the ignition switch is pushed to stop the engine with the selector lever in any position except the P (Park) position.
+The warning light blinks in red when the ignition switch is pushed to stop the engine with the shift lever in any position except the P (Park) position.

-If this warning appears, move the selector lever to the P (Park) position or push the ignition switch to the ON position.
+If this warning appears, move the shift lever to the P (Park) position or push the ignition switch to the ON position.

 An inside warning chime will also sound.

-See "Intelligent Key system" (P.3-11).
+See "Intelligent Key system" (P.3-6).